smartcontractkit/documentation/docs/Using Randomness/example-contracts.md

 The full coordinator interface is available on [GitHub](https://github.com/smartcontractkit/chainlink/blob/develop/contracts/src/v0.8/interfaces/VRFCoordinatorV2Interface.sol).
 You can use the subscription management functions however you see fit.

+See the example in the [Subscription manager contract](subscription-manager-contract) section to learn how to create a contract that can change your subscription configuration.

 ## Subscription manager contract

 In this example, the contract operates as a subscription owner and can run functions to add consumer contracts to the subscription.
-Those contracts need only include the `requestRandomWords()` function, the `fulfillRandomWords()` functions with the correct coordinator parameters and the correct `subId` value in order to obtain their own random values and use the subscription balance.
+Those contracts need only include the `requestRandomWords()` function, the `fulfillRandomWords()` functions with the correct coordinator parameters and the correct `subscriptionId` value in order to obtain their own random values and use the subscription balance.

 Subscription owners and consumers do not have to be separate.
 This contract can also act as a consumer by running its own `requestRandomWords()` function, but it must add itself as an approved consumer.
 This example creates the subscription and adds itself as a consumer when you deploy it.